 Estimates of financial performance are available for all broadacre, beef, sheep, grains, dairy and vegetable farms in

 New South Wales.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Riverina region was approximately 95,900 hectares, comprised almost completely of softwood plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Riverina region was 96,900 hectares, comprised almost completely of softwood plantations.
 The main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 1.1 million hectares of native forests in the Riverina region, comprised mainly of Eucalypt medium open (540,200 hectares), Eucalypt medium woodland (206,000 hectares), Eucalypt mallee woodland (116,400 hectares) and Callitris (115,600 hectares) forest types.
-Approximately 445,600 hectares of native forests are in nature conservation reserves, 334,600 hectares are privately owned, 189,500 hectares are leasehold forest, and 148,700 hectares are multiple–use public forest available for timber production.
+In 2011, there were 1.1 million hectares of native forests in the Riverina region, comprised mainly of Eucalypt medium open (540,200 hectares), Eucalypt medium woodland (206,000 hectares), Eucalypt mallee woodland (116,400 hectares) and Callitris (115,600 hectares) forest types.
+There were 445,600 hectares of native forests in nature conservation reserves, 334,600 hectares were privately owned, 189,500 hectares were in leasehold forest, and 148,700 hectares were multiple–use public forest available for timber production.
 The main native forest industry is in the south east of the region.
 Major timber processing facilities are located at Tumut, Tumbarumba and Gilmore.

 In 2015–16, the total plantation area in New South Wales was 394,400 hectares, comprised of 87,100 hectares of hardwood plantations, 307,100 hectares of softwood plantations and 100 hectares of other plantations.

 In 2015–16, the volume of native hardwood logs harvested in New South Wales was 876,000 cubic metres valued at $100 million.
 The volume of plantation hardwood logs harvested was 63,000 cubic metres valued at $5 million.
 The volume of softwood harvested was 4.7 million cubic metres valued at $344 million.
 These values and volumes include New South Wales and the Australian Capital Territory.